tremaze/angular-material-components/projects/datetime-picker/README.md

 ** Note: ** to prevent the _ERROR Error: NgxMatDatetimePicker: No provider found for NgxMatDateAdapter.
-You must import one of the following modules at your application root:
-NgxMatNativeDateModule, NgxMatMomentDateModule, or provide a custom implementation._
+You must import one of the following modules at your application root: provideNgxMatNativeDate, NgxMatMomentDateModule, or provide a custom implementation._

 ```typescript
 import { provideNgxMatNativeDate } from '@ngxmc/datetime-picker';